ScilifelabDataCentre/dds_workshop/docs/2_registration_project_access_session.md

 ~~~

  - [ ] TASK: Release the project after making sure all the data was uploaded, remember to specify the correct project ID
- - [ ] TASK: Download the project contents, and verify that they are the same.
-You can download data with your unit admins account
+ - [ ] TASK: Download the project contents, and verify that they are the correct.
+You can download data with your unit admin account.
  - [ ] Optional: Use another email you may have to invite yourself as a researcher, you don't need to register again.